demisto/content/Packs/Netcraft_V2/Integrations/Netcraft/README.md

 2. Authorize takedowns.
 3. Escalate takedowns.
 4. Track takedowns.
-5. Submit a report - mail, file, URL.
+5. Submit a report - email, file, URL.
-6. Take a screenshot of the mail, file or URL.
+6. Take a screenshot of the email, file or URL.
 7. Fetch incidents from attacks.

 ## Configure Netcraft on Cortex XSOAR